UWFlow/uwflow/backend/README.md

 and is not necessarily consistent with any single distribution.

 ## How to run this

+**TL;DR**: run `restart.sh` to have everything done for you.
+Study it to figure out what is expected, as the following docs may be outdated.

 1. Ensure the required packages are installed (see above).
 2. Copy `.env.sample` to `.env` and optionally edit the latter as needed.